honeycombio/helm-charts/honeycomb/README.md

 ### Capturing events with Heptio Eventrouter
 An optional configuration is to capture Kubernetes events using the [Heptio Eventrouter](https://github.com/heptiolabs/eventrouter) component.
-Configure the Eventrouter to use the `json` sink for logs, and you can capture them with this watchers configuration
+Configure the Eventrouter to use the `stdout` sink for logs, and you can capture them with this watchers configuration
 ```yaml
 watchers: